youngjaek/letterboxd-scraper/docs/phase3_product_layer_plan.md

    - **Short term:** run the compose stack on GitHub Codespaces or a local machine during development; no infra cost.
    - **Private alpha:** deploy the same compose bundle to a single VPS using DigitalOcean’s $200 student credit or Azure’s $100 credit.
 Start with the smallest instance (1–2 vCPU, 2–4 GB RAM) plus managed Postgres if affordable; fall back to a containerized Postgres when credits are tight.
    - **Supporting services:** use the Pack’s Redis add-ons (e.g., Azure Cache, DO Managed Redis) only when needed; otherwise rely on the compose-provided Redis.
 GitHub Pages + a free `.me`/`.tech` domain cover the marketing site.
    - **Future scale:** capture infra-as-code (Terraform) early so graduating to AWS/GCP or Kubernetes later is a lift-and-shift instead of a rewrite, but do **not** introduce Kubernetes/EKS until the hosted alpha outgrows a single VM.
+Scaling focus remains on application efficiency: profile slow SQL queries, add Redis caches, batch Celery jobs, and keep API responses lean.
+A single well-tuned VM serving multiple containers via an NGINX/Traefik reverse proxy easily handles hundreds of concurrent requests; the limiting factor will be DB I/O and scraper throughput, not orchestration tech.
 3. **Environment promotion:** define `dev`, `staging`, `alpha` config files; guard production-only secrets.
 Use the same compose stack for self-hosted testers so setup matches the hosted environment.
 4. **CI updates:**
    - Lint/test API + frontend along with Python code.
    - Add integration tests that spin up a throwaway DB, seed fixture cohorts, and hit API endpoints (can run inside GitHub Actions with service containers).
 5. **Observability:** export structured logs, Prometheus metrics, and uptime probes.
 Surface them in the UI admin area for transparency; when moving to cloud credits, pair the VM with lightweight monitoring (Grafana Cloud free tier or Azure Monitor).

 > Hosting summary: Phase 3 deliberately avoids Kubernetes/AWS managed fleets; Docker Compose + student cloud credits keep operational costs near zero while still demonstrating production-like deployment skills.
-Document the migration path to more robust infra (Terraform modules aiming at ECS/Kubernetes) but defer until traction demands it.
+Treat performance work as a product concern—optimize DB indexes, precompute stats, and keep Celery queues draining—so vertical headroom on a single VPS lasts longer.
+Document the migration path to more robust infra (Terraform modules aiming at ECS/Kubernetes) but defer until real workloads demand it.

 ## 7. Verification & Exit Criteria